-Methode champenoise – The traditional and best way of making sparkling wine.
+Methode champenoise / Champagne method – The traditional way of making sparkling wine.

 Méthode traditionelle - Method of production for sparkling wines, including the second fermentation in the bottle.
 The production method of Champagne and top-quality sparkling wines.
 (South African sparkling, Cava.)

 Micro-climate - The climate within the canopy of the vine.